 The group has sponsored multiple events such as cultural festivals, youth leadership programs, and sporting teams.

 “For our efforts in this space, we are one of 18 organisations that has been invited by United Nations Global Compact to include our indigenous engagement approach in a practical supplement to the UN Declaration of Rights of Indigenous People,” Mr Chalmers told Business News.

 Looking ahead, Mr Chalmers said Sodexo was planning to help other businesses develop capability to implement effective RAPs.

-Sodexo is also planning to expand its Justice to Work program, thought which it provides pre-employment training and skills development for incarcerated women.
+Sodexo is also planning to expand its Justice to Work program, through which it provides pre-employment training and skills development for incarcerated women.

 “We are also looking to strengthen the governance of our RAP, with more indigenous representation on our steering committee and working groups,” Mr Chalmers said.

 Organisations with RAPs have been at the forefront of a business sector push to promote the politically contentious Uluru Statement from the Heart.

 Released in 2017, it called for the establishment of a First Nations ‘voice’ in the Constitution and a commission on agreement making and truth telling.